itspladd/itspladd.github.io/_portfolio/original-itspladd-website.md

 You know.
 Standard programmer stuff.

-### Planned Features ###

-If you have a suggestion for the site, email <a href="mailto:support@itspladd.com">support@itspladd.com</a> with a feature request.
-If I like it, I'll add it to the list!

-* Build Art Section
-    * The Art section is the last section of the site without unique layouts or post formats.
-I'd like to have the section capable of handling both individual images and collections of images.
-* Sidebar Icon for Small Windows
-    * Right now, if your browser window is too small, the sidebar and the main content of a page will overlap.
-Instead, the sidebar should be replaced with a small icon that can be expanded into the full sidebar whenever you actually want it.
-* Update Dates
-    * Add code to list when a post (blog, art, code project, writing, etc) was last updated.
-* Rating System
-    * Some content on the site is less suitable for certain audiences due to being chock-full of every bad word known to man.
-I'd like to have a big, in-your-face rating advisory at the top of such posts.
-* Elegantly Handle Big Images
-    * Uploading (mostly) raw photos of sketches makes for big huge images.
-Currently, I link to the full (~10 MB) image for you to open if you want, and then put smaller versions of the image in the posts themselves.
-Opening giant images in other tabs is probably the correct functionality going forward, but it would be nice to allow someone to click a thumbnail to view a medium-size version of the image as an overlay, and then click to get back to the page's main content.
-* Fully Integrate With Social Media
-    * It'd be cool to have a (non-obtrusive) way for people to immediately share a blog post, drawing, story, or code project on Facebook/Twitter/Tumblr.
-Right now all I have are the buttons linking to my respective accounts at the top of the site.
-* Comments
-    * Enable some sort of commenting system on blog posts.

-Completed features:

-* Build Coding Section (Moved March 11, 2016)
-    * It's right here.
-You're on it.

 ### Known Issues ###

+There used to be known issues here, but this is the old version of the site.
+I'm archiving it to work on the new one!

-See any problems with the site that aren't listed here?
-Email <a href="mailto:support@itspladd.com">support@itspladd.com</a> with a description of the problem, and I'll add it to the list!
+~~See any problems with the site that aren't listed here?
+Email <a href="mailto:support@pladd.dev">support@pladd.dev</a> with a description of the problem, and I'll add it to the list!~~

-* Mobile-Unfriendlytude
+* ~~Mobile-Unfriendlytude~~
-    * The site is currently mega unfriendly to some mobile browsers.
+    * ~~The site is currently mega unfriendly to some mobile browsers.
 How do I make a site mobile-friendly?
 NO IDEA.
-TIME TO FIND OUT.
+TIME TO FIND OUT.~~